UoA-eResearch/resbaz/setup.md

 Participants will need to install R and RStudio:
 - On personal or unrestricted machines, install [R](https://cran.r-project.org/bin/windows/base/) and then [RStudio](https://posit.co/download/rstudio-desktop/) directly.
-- On restricted machines (e.g. University of Auckland), install R & RStudio from your institutional software repository (e.g. Software Center/Self Service).
+- On restricted machines (e.g. University of Auckland), install both R and RStudio (in that order) from your institutional software repository (e.g. Software Center/Self Service).

 Please also execute the following command in the console to install packages required for the lesson:
 `install.packages(c("tidyverse","car","emmeans"))`

+##### <b>Introduction to programming with Python</b>

+We will be using Google Colab for this workshop so you'll need a Google account if you don't already have one.
+University of Auckland participants can use their @aucklanduni.ac.nz address to sign in to Colab.

+##### <b>Hands-on introduction to leveraging containers in research code</b>

+We will provide access to a Linux VM for the duration of the session, which you will access through your browser.
+Alternatively, you could use your own computer with Docker pre-installed, but if you choose to do this please note that we will not be able to help you install Docker during the session (see https://docs.docker.com/get-docker/ for installation instructions).

+##### <b>Introduction to Version Control with Git</b>